fischertechnik/txt_demo_ROBOPro_SLI/WhichToolsYouNeed.md

    Map for the Putty Log-files

 #### Software
-After this start with the installations of the downloaded software
+After this, start with the installation of the downloaded software
--	Install Notepad ++ <a id="notepad"></a>, Atom ,FileZilla, Putty and RealVNC viewer<br/>
+-	Install Notepad ++, Atom ,FileZilla, Putty and RealVNC viewer<br/>
- like you are use to do with Windows programs.<br/>
+ like you are used to doing with Windows programs.<br/>
  Their installation programs will guide you through the process.

 - Eclipse<br/>
 Run the installer.<br/>